 Community feedback provided during the development and implementation of the Urban Wildlife Management Plan (UWMP), in addition to research on strategies to limit bears access to trash, have illustrated a successful community-supported program that improves the way trash is secured from bears must consider the issues listed below.

 - Compliance and Enforcement of the Current Trash Ordinance: Code enforcement patrols for violations and many are observed by an officer without being reported by a resident.
 Although Boulder requires residents and businesses to secure trash from animals, the ordinance is currently a reactive enforcement, once trash has already been scattered.
 The law has been difficult to enforce, because trash is often scattered by bears in the evening or early morning hours.
 When an incident is reported, the trash may have been cleaned up prior to the arrival of an officer, leaving no evidence of bear activity and thus preventing staff from issuing a warning or summons.
 In addition, the pilot area showed 20 percent of homes had trash violations observed by an officer.
-If that percentage of trash violations was extrapolated to the area of the city used by bears (select the "Bear Zone One" link), more than 2,000 residences would need to be contacted, exceeding current code enforcement staffing levels.
+If that percentage of trash violations was extrapolated to the area of the city used by bears (view the Map of Trash Regulation Zone ), more than 2,000 residences would need to be contacted, exceeding current code enforcement staffing levels.

 - Bears Being Killed: Community input has stressed the concern caused by the need to kill four bears in Boulder in 2013.
 City Council has also expressed the importance of securing trash to protect bears.

 - Cost: While community members do not seem opposed to the use of bear resistant-containers, the city received feedback that additional monthly household costs are too expensive.
 Western Disposal, the trash hauler for the majority of city residents, may have to shoulder costs of changing trash and compost containers and services, and the city may have additional staffing costs for increased enforcement.
-For more information about potential costs, select the "Potential Cost Impacts" tab on this page.
+See the "Potential Cost Impacts" section below for more information.